 Wing Commander is a single-player flight game that popularized the space flight simulator genre and paved the way for games such as the X-Wing/TIE Fighter series.
 A war rages between the Terran Confederation and the cat-like alien Kilrathi.
-You are a rookie pilot on the Terran capital ship the TCS Tiger's Claw.
+The player is a rookie pilot on the Terran capital ship the TCS Tiger's Claw.
 Cinematic intros and a sythesized orchestral score provide a space opera feel.

 Missions are launched from the briefing room, with a series of checkpoints to visit and objectives to accomplish.
 Mission types offer some variety between patrols, escort duty, attack runs and investigations.
 Missions frequently change from their original description en route as the player encounters enemy Kilrathi and is forced to make snap decisions to maintain the mission.